Chris Roberts (video game developer): Cloud Imperium Games

 In 2011, Chris Roberts founded Cloud Imperium Games with his wife Sandi Roberts, as well as business partner and long-time international media attorney Ortwin Freyermuth.
 In October 2012, Cloud Imperium Games launched a crowdfunding campaign on their website to develop a space simulation game, Star Citizen, and later added a Kickstarter campaign in conjunction.
 By November 2012, they had earned US$6,238,563, surpassing all stretch goals set for the campaigns, and breaking video game industry crowdfunding records.
 Chris Roberts had stated that if at least $23 million could be raised over the course of the crowdfunding campaign, no outside investors' or developers' funding would be required.
 This goal was reached October 18, 2013.

-As of June 11, 2024, Cloud Imperium Games has raised over US$700 million in crowdfunding and over $63.25 million in external investments.
-Cloud Imperium Games' other title in development, Squadron 42, a single-player campaign set in the Star Citizen universe, is still in development with an estimated release date of 2026, having been feature-complete and in the polish phase since 2023.
+As of 25 May 2026, Cloud Imperium Games has raised over US$1 billion in funding.
+Cloud Imperium Games' other title in development, Squadron 42, a single-player campaign set in the Star Citizen universe, is still in development with an estimated release date of 2027, having allegedly been feature-complete and in the polish phase since 2023.